 An important note here is that some GPUs are optimized in a way that their fans aren’t spinning unless there is a need for them to spin.

 Most common reasons for the fans not spinning include:

 - Too much dust – yes, this is an actual possibility.
-If you’re not cleaning your PC regularly so much dust can accumulate that it can stop the GPU fans from spinning.
+If you’re not cleaning your PC regularly, dust can accumulate to the point where it can actually stop the GPU fans from spinning.

 - Power connectors not connected – this one can be especially tough to notice because sometimes even a slight loss of contact can lead to fans shutting off.

 - Fan bearings out of commission – another one that’s hard to figure out, but relatively easy to fix.
 For this, you will need to apply lightweight machine oil and absolutely not use WD-40.

 - Fans stopped working entirely – if everything else fails, this is likely the problem.
 Machines sometimes malfunction and GPU fans are no different.
 Luckily, you can replace the fans without changing the entire graphics card.

 This is a problem that might be hard to notice.
 There’s no real way of checking if this is the issue before removing the GPU from the card.
 Honestly, if you’re already there, you might as well change the thermal paste anyway, it can only do good for the longevity of the card.

 - Remove the graphics card – when you open up the case, the first and most logical step will be to remove the card, as it’ll give you the easiest access to all the components you need to check.

 - Unscrew the heatsink – after you flip the card, you will notice several tiny screws scattered around.
 Your card might have a backplate, but that is just another layer to remove.
 After you finish, there might be some additional wires connecting the PCB and the cooler and it’s recommended that you unplug those as well.